THE MUSEUM'S EXHIBIT ON THE REVOLUTION COVERS A FULL FLOOR, BUT VIOLENCE AND SANS-CULOTTES* ALMOST VANISH

 Strong men, patient men, so pacific until then, who on a single day struck a grand blow for Providence, the sight of your families, without resources except for you, did not soften your heart.
 On the contrary, on seeing for the last time your sleeping children, those children whose destinies the new day would change, your uplifted thought embraced the free generations that would arise from their cradles, and felt in that dawn the combat of the future."

-A message opposite to that of the museum.
+A message opposite to the museum's.

 No comments: